bigchaindb/bigchaindb/CONTRIBUTING.md

 git add new-or-changed-file-2
 git commit -m "Short description of new or changed things"
 ```
+We use [pre-commit](http://pre-commit.com/) which should be triggered with every commit.
+Some hooks will change files but others will give errors that needs to be fixed.
+Every time a hook is failing you need to add the changed files again.
+The hooks we use can be found [here](https://github.com/bigchaindb/bigchaindb/blob/master/.pre-commit-config.yaml)

 You will want to merge changes from upstream (i.e. the original repository) into your new branch from time to time, using something like:
 ```text